 What is data modeling?

-Data modeling is the process of analyzing and defining all the different data your business collects and produces, as well as the relationships between those bits of data.
-Data modeling concepts create visual representations of data as it’s used at your business, and the process itself is an exercise in understanding and clarifying your data requirements.
+Data modeling is the process of analyzing and defining all the different data types your business collects and produces, as well as the relationships between those bits of data.
+By using text, symbols, and diagrams, data modeling concepts create visual representations of data as it’s captured, stored, and used at your business.
+As your business determines how data is used and when, the data modeling process becomes an exercise in understanding and clarifying your data requirements.

-By modeling your data, you’ll document what data you have, how you use it, and what your requirements are surrounding usage, protection, and governance.
-Through data modeling, your organization:
+By modeling your data, you can document what types of data you have, how you use it, and the data management requirements surrounding its usage, protection, and governance.
+The benefits of data modeling include:

-• Creates a structure for collaboration between your IT team and your business teams.
+• Creating a structure for collaboration between your IT and business teams.

-• Exposes opportunities for improving business processes by defining data needs and uses.
+• Revealing opportunities for improving business processes by defining data needs and uses.

-• Saves time and money on IT and process investments through appropriate planning up front.
+• Saving time and money on IT and process investments through appropriate planning.

-• Reduces errors (and error-prone redundant data entry), while improving data integrity.
+• Reducing errors (and error-prone redundant data entry) while improving data integrity.

-• Increases the speed and performance of data retrieval and analytics by planning for capacity and growth.
+• Increasing the speed and performance of data retrieval and analytics by planning for capacity and growth.

-• Sets and tracks target key performance indicators tailored to your business objectives.
+• Setting and tracking target key performance indicators tailored to your business objectives.

-Now that you know what data modeling is and why it’s important, let’s look at the three different data modeling concepts as examples.
+Now that you know what data modeling is and why it’s important, let’s look at the three different types of data modeling concepts as examples.

 Conceptual data modeling

 A conceptual data model defines the overall structure of your business and data.
-It’s used for organizing business concepts, as defined by your business stakeholders and data architects.
-For instance, you may have customer, employee, and product data, and each of those data buckets, known as entities, has relationships with other entities.
-Both the entities and the entity relationships are defined in your conceptual model.
+Used for organizing business concepts, your conceptual data model is defined by your business stakeholders and data engineers or architects.
+For instance, you may have customer, employee, and product data and each data bucket, known as entities, has relationships with other entities.
+Both the entities and the entity relationships are defined within your conceptual data model.

 Logical data modeling

-A logical data model builds on the conceptual model with specific attributes of data within each entity and specific relationships between those attributes.
-For instance, Customer A buys Product B from Sales Associate C. This is your technical model of the rules and data structures as defined by data architects and business analysts, and it will help drive decisions about what physical model your data and business needs require.
+A logical data model builds upon the conceptual data model with specific attributes of data within each entity and the relationships between those attributes.
+For instance, Customer A buys Product B from Sales Associate C. This is your technical model of the rules and data structures as defined by data engineers, architects, and business analysts, helping drive decisions about what physical model your data and business require.

 Physical data modeling

-A physical data model is your specific implementation of the logical data model, and it’s created by database administrators and developers.
+A physical data model is your specific implementation of the logical data model created by database administrators and developers.
 It is developed for a specific database tool and data storage technology, and with data connectors to serve the data throughout your business systems to users as needed.
 This is the “thing” the other models have been leading to—the actual implementation of your data estate.

-Data modeling and data analytics go hand in hand because you need a quality data model to get the most impactful analytics for business intelligence that informs decision making.
-The process of creating data models is a forcing function that makes each business unit look at how they contribute to holistic business goals.
-Plus, a solid data model means optimized analytics performance, no matter how large and complex your data estate is—or becomes.
+Data modeling, data science, and data analytics all go hand-in-hand—you need a quality data model to get the most impactful data analytics for effectual business intelligence that'll inform your future decision-making.
+The process of creating a data model involves forcing each business unit to look at how they contribute to their holistic organizational goals.
+Plus, a solid data model means optimized analytics performance, no matter how large and complex your data estate is—or will become.

 With all your data clearly defined, analyzing exactly the data you need becomes much easier.
-Because you’ve already set up the relationships between data attributes, it’s simple to analyze and see impacts as you change processes, prices, or staffing.
+Because you’ve already set up the relationships between data attributes within your data model, it’s simple to analyze and see impacts as you change processes, prices, or staffing.

 How to choose a data modeling tool

-The good news is, a quality business intelligence tool will include all the data modeling tools you need, other than the specific software products and services you choose to create your physical model.
-So you’re free to choose the one that suits your business needs and existing infrastructure best.
-Ask yourself these questions when evaluating a data analytics tool for its data modeling and analytics potential.
+The good news is a quality business intelligence tool will include all the data modeling tools you need, other than the specific software products and services you choose to create your physical model.
+So, you’re free to choose the one that suits your business needs and existing infrastructure best.
+Ask yourself these data modeling best practice questions when evaluating a data analytics tool for its data modeling and analytics potential.

-The technical folks implementing the model might be able to handle any tool you throw at them, but your business strategists and everyday analytics users—and your business as a whole—aren’t going to get optimum value out of the tool if it’s not easy to use.
-Look for an intuitive, straightforward user experience that helps your team with data storytelling and data dashboards.
+The technical team implementing the data model might be able to handle any tool you throw at them.
+But your business strategists and everyday analytics users—basically, your business as a whole—aren’t going to get optimum value out of your data modeling tool if it’s not easy to use.
+You'll want a data modeling tool with an intuitive, straightforward user experience that can help your team with data storytelling and data dashboards.

-Another important attribute is performance—speed and efficiency, which translate into the ability to keep the business running smoothly as your users run analyses.
+Another important attribute is performance—meaning speed and efficiency, which translate into the ability to keep the business running smoothly as users run analyses.
 The best planned data model isn’t really the best if it can’t perform under the stress of real-world conditions—which hopefully involve business growth and increasing volumes of data, retrieval, and analysis.

-If every change to your business model requires cumbersome changes to your data model, your business won’t get the best out of the model or the associated analytics.
-Look for a tool that makes maintenance and updates easy, so your business can pivot as needed while still having access to the most up-to-date data.
+If every change to your business model requires cumbersome changes to your data model, your business won’t get the best results out of that model or its associated analytics.
+Look for a data modeling tool that makes maintenance and updates easy, so your business can pivot as needed while still having access to the most up-to-date data.

 Government regulations require that you protect your customer data, but the viability of your business requires protecting all your data as the valuable asset it is.
-You’ll want to make sure the tools you choose have strong security measures built-in, including controls for granting access to those who need it and blocking those who don’t.
+Make sure the data modeling tools you choose have strong security measures built-in, including controls for granting access to those who need it and blocking those who don’t.

-Whichever data modeling tool you choose, make sure that it delivers high performance, is intuitive to use, and is easy to maintain so your business gets the full benefits of this vital business exercise.
+Whichever data modeling tool you choose, make sure that it's high performing, intuitive, and easy-to-maintain so your business gets the full benefits of this vital business exercise.
 Now that you understand the importance of data modeling and what it can do for you, you’re ready for the next step.
 Find out how Microsoft Power BI—a leading business intelligence and data modeling solution—can help you optimize your use of data.

 Frequently asked questions